 What to Expect in the Hours and Days After Treatment

-Immediately after an LED-accelerated session, it's normal to notice teeth looking slightly more porous or matte for a short window — enamel is temporarily more permeable right after treatment, which is also why avoiding staining foods and drinks for the first 24 to 48 hours matters more than usual.
+Immediately after an LED-accelerated session, it's normal to notice teeth looking slightly more porous or matte for a short window — temporary dehydration can affect how teeth look immediately after treatment, which is also why avoiding staining foods and drinks for the first 24 to 48 hours matters more than usual.
 Mild, temporary sensitivity to cold or pressure is common in the first day or two, particularly after higher-concentration sessions, and typically resolves on its own or with a desensitizing product.

 Visible whitening results are usually apparent immediately after the appointment, though some continued brightening can occur over the following 24 to 48 hours as any remaining peroxide activity in the enamel finishes working.
 This is a normal part of the process and not a sign that something went wrong if results look slightly different the next morning.